1997 Central Texas tornado outbreak: Aftermath

-First responders representing Cedar Park, Austin, Leander, Round Rock, and Williamson and Travis counties arrived in Cear Park shortly after the city was hit by a tornado.
+First responders representing Cedar Park, Austin, Leander, Round Rock, and Williamson and Travis counties arrived in Cedar Park shortly after the city was hit by a tornado.
 Texas A&M University supplied equipment for search-and-rescue operations in the aftermath of the Cedar Park tornado.
 These operations were the first test of the 186-member Texas Urban Search and Rescue Team, which was created following the 1995 Oklahoma City bombing.
 Vouchers were distributed by the American Red Cross to storm victims in the Buttercup Creek subdivision for clothing, food, and other supplies.
 Texas State Troopers blocked areas of Buttercup Creek to prevent looting.

 A memorial was erected in downtown Jarrell bearing the names of the 27 people killed by the Jarrell tornado.
 The Jarrell Memorial Park was established near Double Creek Estates on the land of the former Igo family, who perished in the tornado.
 The park contains 27 trees planted in honor of the victims.
 In 2019, the memorial was relocated to the park along with the city's historical marker.
 The events and survivor accounts of the tornado were profiled in television documentaries such as the 1999 episode of HBO's America Undercover series titled "Fatal Twisters: A Season of Fury", the 1999 BBC television series titled Twister Week (also known as Tornado Diary in the United States) in an episode titled "Tornado Alley", the seventh episode of the Discovery Channel program Storm Warning, produced by GRB Entertainment, and the 2006 documentary Ultimate Disaster (also known as Mega Disaster) on National Geographic Channel.